mayflower/microk8s-addons/README.md

 This repository contains 4 addons:

+  * spin, a framework for building and running event-driven microservice applications with WebAssembly
   * istio, a copy of the existing plugin with an updated version
   * redis, a simple redis addon based on bitnamis helm chart, needed for dapr
   * dapr, a platform agnostic event driven application runtime for microservices